flowthentic/ipc_bar/README.md

-# IPC swaybar bash renderer
+# IPC bar content generator

-This is an ipc compatible script for rendering essential info in the swaybar
+bar2.bash is an ipc compatible script for rendering essential info in the swaybar.
+Everything else is the rest of the configuration to make it usable and my personal preferences in key bindings.

 ![screenshot](demo.png)